 Let’s face it: baby passport photos are kind of ridiculous.
 There are all these rules to follow, none of which your baby will care about while you’re trying to take their photo, and chances are that by the time you travel, your baby will look totally different anyway.
-Regardless, if you want to take your baby out of the country, a passport is needed, complete with a photo.
+Regardless, if you want to take your baby out of the country, you will need to take a photo of baby for a passport and learn how to take a baby passport photo.
 Here is my quick guide on an easy way to taking a baby passport photo, plus a super easy way to order copies of the photo and have them in your hand within an hour!

 There are a number of rules to follow when taking a baby passport photo.
 It must be taken on a white background, the baby should be looking at the camera with his/her eyes open and mouth closed (or mostly closed) and both ears should be visible.
 This doesn’t sound too tricky, but it took me forever to get a photo that fit this criteria!
 I laid Grayson down on a white towel to provide the white background, and then took over 20 photos of him, trying to get one that fit the bill!
 Some he wasn’t looking at the camera, or he blinked, or he turned his head away.
 Twice he just rolled away.
 But in the end I had one photo (one!
 Out of 20!) that seemed to be perfect.
 I knew I’d have to crop it to get it to the right size, so I was just focusing on his actual head and the immediate background, not the carpet in the corner!

 A few tips for taking a baby passport photo

 – The picture must be taken with a white background, and trying to hold a baby up to a white background is virtually impossible, which is why we went with laying him on something white instead.
 A towel or a sheet should do the trick, and just be sure to smooth it out so there are no creases that might create shadows.